chiarapepp/Deep-Learning-Applications-Labs/Lab_3/README.md

 This laboratory explores the HuggingFace ecosystem for adapting pre-trained transformer models to downstream tasks.
 The lab focuses on sentiment analysis on the *"rotten_tomatoes"* dataset using **DistilBERT** as the backbone model.

+All experiments are tracked with Weights & Biases.
+You can find the complete logs and results here: [Lab_3 Results](https://wandb.ai/chiara-peppicelli-university-of-florence/DLA_Lab_3?nw=nwuserchiarapeppicelli).

 Main objectives:

 - Explore the dataset and probe pre-trained models.